jvintorres/Data_Visualization_Project/README.md

 # Campylobacteriosis Prevalence in California

 **Campylobacteriosis** prevalence across California from 2001 to 2014.
 The data can be found on the "California Open Data Portal" website.
-This dataset was pre-processed (i.e. manipulated, filtered, augmented) from an unknown secondary source on Kaggle.
+This dataset was pre-processed (i.e. manipulated, filtered, augmented) from a Kaggle user.
 The purpose of this project was twofold -

 1) to explore visual trends in Campylobacteriosis across Californian counties by population size, over time
 2) to examine the limitations of this pre-processed data for epidemiological analyses and conclusions